 The Strategy aligns with the recent changes in the national, state, regional and local policy environment.
-It is long term; to align with Preventing Violence Together 2030: Western Region Strategy to Prevent Violence Against Women.
+It is long term; from 2018 to 2030 to align with Preventing Violence Together 2030: Western Region Strategy to Prevent Violence Against Women.
 The Strategy will be accompanied by a detailed 2-year action plan that will outline how together we can create a more equal Maribyrnong, where family violence and violence against women are a thing of the past.